-So, we have a new focus on creativity and critical problem-solving.
+So, we have a focus on creativity and critical problem-solving.

 What can companies and their workforce do today to be thinking of how AI might affect their particular job, their particular company?

 Meister: The call to action for employers and HR leaders is to provide employees with a wider array of upskilling opportunities.

-The biggest trend in learning and development is the focus on curation rather than creation of proprietary content.
+The biggest trend in learning and development is the focus on curation rather than of proprietary content.
 Companies need to be smart and think about how to use machine learning platforms for recommending publicly available content to employees.